mraible/mongock-docs/site/v4/main-concepts/main-concepts.md

 ## Mongock structure

-Mongock, as [Changock](./#what-is-changock) specialisation for MongoDB,  consists in 3 main type of objects: ChangeLogs, driver and runner.
+Mongock consists in 3 main type of objects: ChangeLogs, driver and runner.
 Builders are simply used to configure and build these 3 components.

 ## ChangeLogs

 A Mongock executable process a set of **changeLogs**, which are the classes that will contain the actual migration.
-A **changeLog** consists in a bunch of methods called **changeSet**, which is a single task \(set of instructions made on a database\)**.** In other words a changeLog is a class annotated with `@ChangeLog` and containing methods annotated with `@ChangeSet.`ChangeLogs will be explained further in [Creating changeLogs](changelogs.md)
+A **changeLog** consists in a bunch of methods called **changeSet**, which is a single task \(set of instructions made on a database\)**.** In other words a changeLog is a class annotated with `@ChangeLog` and containing methods annotated with `@ChangeSet.`ChangeLogs will be explained further in [Creating changeLogs](/v4/changelogs)

 We recommend to read our best practices for creating and designing changeLogs.